New aluminium windows can also make your home quieter, more attractive, and less drafty – and they don’t need painting like wood frame windows.

 It is important to consider the location of your property and what energy ratings might be needed.
 If have DA (Development Application) the BASIX (Building Sustainability Index) Report will detail the required performance of each exterior window or door.
 There may be significant differences between window brands and window types.
 We encourage you to look at window ratings to find appropriate characteristics that apply to where you live.

 You may want a Low-E coating for your window panes, which boosts energy efficiency.
-There are hardware option, such as handles, cranks, or rollers, which can improve or hinder your windows’ performance.
+There are hardware options, such as handles, cranks, or rollers, which can improve or hinder your windows’ performance.
 So there is a lot to consider.

-Sliding windows features both a fixed panel of glass and one or more moving panels.
-These windows are opened and closed by sliding the moving panel of glass horizontally left or right.
+Sliding windows feature both a fixed panel of glass and one or more moving panels.
+These windows are opened and closed by sliding the moving panel of the glass horizontally left or right.
 While sliding window settings work well in most rooms, they are especially useful in rooms with limited wall space, such as in bathrooms, kitchens, and utility areas.
-Sliders are an extremely popular style of window because of their simple, functional and streamlined design.
+Sliders are an extremely popular style of the window because of their simple, functional and streamlined design.

 Sliders have advantages compared to other window types: